isisaddons-legacy/isis-module-security/README.md

 This module is work-in-progress:
 - implemented: domain model, plus UI maintenance (see screenshots below)
+- todo: tidy up length and `@TypicalLength` of all properties
+- todo: tidy up action semantics of all actions
 - todo: tidy up domain model UI services, to make more easily extensible
 - todo: extend user to include encrypted password
 - todo: implement Shiro realm for authentication and/or authorizing